AOSSIE-Org/Info/GSoC-Ideas/2026/MiniChain.md

   Simply forking their codebases is not an optimal option for starting a new chain.

 * MiniChain will be focused on research.
-Its primary purpose is not to be yet another blockchain trying to be the one blockchain to kill them all, but rather to serve as clean codebase that can serve as benchmark for research of variations of the technology.
+Its primary purpose is not to be yet another blockchain trying to be the one blockchain to kill them all, but rather to serve as a clean codebase that can be a benchmark for research of variations of the technology.
 (We hope that MiniChain will be as valuable for blockchain research as, for instance, MiniSat was valuable for satisfiability and automated reasoning research.
 MiniSat had less than 600 lines of C++ code.)